 - Seattle Tunnel Partners repair work plan (pdf 4.8 Mb)

-- Time-lapse camera of repairs
+- Time-lapse camera showing repairs

-Elliott Bay Seawall work underway
+Elliott Bay Seawall work is ongoing

 The City of Seattle is replacing the Elliott Bay Seawall — from South Washington Street to Broad Street — with a structure that meets current safety and design standards.
 Visit the project’s website for the latest news about seawall-related construction.